 - 1. FLC captures qualitative data through insights raised by front-line staff. - 2.
 Issues are 'triaged' as FIX, IMPROVE or CHANGE.
 Data is logged on a digital platform. - 3.
-Issues are resolved locally or escalated to the appropriate level.

-4. Outcomes are then fed back to staff to 'close the loop'.
+Issues are resolved locally or escalated to the appropriate level. - 4.
+Outcomes are then fed back to staff to 'close the loop'.

-Measures/results-What was the Impact of the changes

-Ward level improvement

-Frontline learning co-ordinator project- Sharing the vision and our learning

-- EOE HOMS and DOMS

-- EOE safety forum

-- Winning innovation funding to support project development and national learning net

-Q="

-O Exchange 2020 funded project

-of Quality Improvement

-Everyone can be at the frontline

-UCLPartners

-ovation Adoption Fund

-Issues raised and resolved so far

-Area Issues raised Resolved

-ED Broomfield 132 113

-Maternity unit Basildon 82 56
+Measures/results-What was the Impact of the changes MSEFT Learning System-Ward level improvement Mid and Intelligence flow chart for South Essex So Frontline Learning Co-ordinators Frontline learning co-ordinator project- Sharing the vision and our learning - EOE HOMS and DOMS - EOE safety forum - Winning innovation funding to support project development and national learning net UCLPartners Engage with staff as O Exchange 2020 funded project they went about their work asking questions Everyone can be at the frontline about what was going of Quality Improvement well or badly and using structured data offection app to record perspectives, Issues raised and resolved so far deas, safety concerns and observations, and ccasionally provided environce.
+Area Issues Resolved raised ED Broomfield 132 113 82 56 Maternity unit Basildon